 RDS Taylor Art Award €10,000

 The RDS Taylor Art Award is a cash prize of €10,000 and is awarded as first prize in the RDS Visual Art Awards to the person the judges believe to be the most promising emerging visual artist in that year.
 All visual art disciplines will be considered for the Taylor Art Award which has been awarded since 1860 and is the result of a bequest made by George Archibald Taylor who died in 1854 leaving a sum of £2,000 to his trustees for ‘the promotion of art and industry in Ireland’.
-Many of Ireland’s greatest artists have won the award over the years including: Walter Osbourne, William Orpen, Mainie Jellett, Melaine le Broquy, Séan Keating, Dorothy Cross and James Hanley.
+Some of Ireland’s most respected artists have won the award over the years including: Walter Osbourne, William Orpen, Mainie Jellett, Norah McGuinness, Séan Keating, Dorothy Cross and James Hanley.

 R.C.
 Lewis-Crosby Award €5,000